mnrva-dev/rfsl/README.md

 I wrote this package because I wanted an easy logger that would write out to files and move on to new files at a certain point so that I could safely store past logs.
-There are probably alternative solutions to this problem, and maybe they are better than writing my open package, but why not, right?
+There are probably alternative solutions to this problem, and maybe they are better than writing my own package, but why not, right?

 ## Basic Usage